spatialnetworkslab/vue-gg/docs/marks/multi-line.md

 ```
 :::

+`geometry` accepts GeoJSON LineString and MultiLineString objects only.
+To render other geometry types, see documentation on the [Point](point.md) and [Polygon](polygon.md) marks.

-It is also possible to use an entire column within the data scope as coordinates
-using `vgg-map` with `unit="dataframe"` (see [Map](../core/map.md) documentation).
-The rule of equal lengths still holds: if `x` is passed a dataframe
-column, and `y` is passed an array, the array has to be of the same length as the
-data column (except, again, if `y` is of length 1).
+It is also possible to use an entire column within the data scope as coordinates using `vgg-map` with `unit="dataframe"` (see [Map](../core/map.md) documentation).
+The rule of equal lengths still holds: if `x` is passed a dataframe column, and `y` is passed an array, the array has to be of the same length as the data column (except, again, if `y` is of length 1).

 ### Other props

-The `interpolate` option is switched off by default for Area marks.
+The `interpolate` option is switched off by default for Multi-line marks.
 Only
 turn it on when strictly necessary, otherwise it will slow down performance.
 `sort` is by default `'x'`, because most users will use the `x` dimension for
 variables that must be sorted ascendingly, like points in time, while using the